LIMoreno04/Qu-missions/README.md

 2. *Quantum Digital Signatures* — coupled with QKD, provides non-repudiation and source identification, preventing disputes about the report’s origin.
 3. *Physical Quantum Seals* — protects the measurement infrastructure, ensuring sensors and devices cannot be tampered with or manipulated.

 **Scale & Feasibility:** Foundational theory on quantum signatures have outlined an approach to quantum-enabled authentication[^3].
-Identity-based quantum protocols have been demonstrated in the context of a secure QKD communication[^4] and a 280-km signatured has been achieved[^5].
+Identity-based quantum protocols have been demonstrated in the context of a secure QKD communication[^4] and a 280-km signature has been achieved[^5].
 As well, advancements in practical QKD have been shown, like a satellite-to-ground linkage[^6], showcasing practical viability.
 In addition, schematic quantum seals using entangled photon sources have been proposed[^7].

 ## Bibliography